subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 - Register and stake your minimum required stake ([see the current value](../../parameters.md))
 - Add metadata information for your Node Operator account

+We suggest you also setup your Social Profile so Delegators can get to know you, and so you can show social credibility.
+To setup social credibility, create an ENS domain name and profile linked to your wallet.
+[You can setup an ENS domain here](https://app.ens.domains/).

 ## 4. Index or Sync a Project

 Node Operators can run either data indexing projects or RPC endpoints for the network (or both).